prototypsthlm/Switchboard/README.md

 5. make your recipe and write it down (execution order is top -> bottom)
 6. the config is now at http://localhost:3000/recipe as well as in a recipe.json file
 7. input your config to switchboard by
-	* automatically reading it from http://localhost:3000/recipe by switchboard server instance (requires service restart to recognize recipe changes)
+	* automatically reading it from http://localhost:3000/recipe on switchboard server instance startup (requires service restart to recognize recipe changes)
 	* manually requiring it in from file as a JSON-variable (requires service restart)
 	* POSTing the config as a parameter "config" along with a entry query to http://localhost:3000/switchboard and executing it on the fly